seud0nym/tch-gui-unhide/utilities/README.md

 Options:
  -4 y|n       Enables IPv4 DNS hijacking.
 Defaults to y if not specified.
  -6 y|n       Enables IPv6 DNS hijacking.
-Defaults to y if not specified.
+Defaults to y IPv6 is enabled and
+                option is not specified; otherwise the default is n.
  -d <ip_addr> The IPaddress of the local DNS Server to which DNS queries
                 will be redirected.
 You can specify this option twice: once for an IPv4 address and a second time for an IPv6 address.